Thiararapeter/SuperWp-Dashboard-Announcement/README.txt

 == Upgrade Notice ==

-= 1.1.01 =
+= 1.3.01 =

-This update introduces several new features and improvements to the Superwp Dashboard Announcement plugin.
-We recommend updating to the latest version to take advantage of these enhancements.
+This update ensures compatibility with the latest WordPress version and includes various improvements and bug fixes.
+We recommend updating to the latest version for the best experience.

 == Screenshots ==